 Top 5 BIM Uses

-It’s usually difficult to gain team buy-in and true BIM adoption without defining why your are using BIM in the first place.
+It’s important to define why your are using BIM in the first place.

 BIM has so many potential benefits for a building lifecycle it is important to define the specific BIM Uses per project.

 Defining a clear BIM Use on a project can help teams understand the value and purpose of any BIM deliverable.

 The videos below introduce the uses of BIM and share workflows on how to plan and manage a BIM Use within a project.

 Spoiler alert 🚨 – here are the BIM Uses we cover in the videos below: